LambdaTest/protractor-selenium-sample/README.md

 });
 ```

 Now lets define the capabilities.
-Since, we are performig parallel testing over different configrations we will make use of <code>multiCapabilities[]</code>.
+Since, we are performing parallel testing over different configurations we will make use of <code>multiCapabilities[]</code>.
 ```
 username= process.env.LT_USERNAME || "<your username>",
 accessKey=  process.env.LT_ACCESS_KEY || "<your accessKey>",